davidpinhas/freedom55/README.md

 To list the IDs of the DNS records, use the `--id` flag.

 #### DNS Records
-Freedom 55 allows the user to modify his domain DNS records by creating, updating and deleting records.
+Freedom 55 allows the user to modify domain DNS records by creating, updating and deleting records.

 The **Create** and **Update** commands require the following arguments:
 Option | Alias | Default| Description | Example | Required